-Each Program must provide individuals the following rights and protection in addition to those described in OAR 309-016-0760.:
+Each Center shall provide clients the following rights and protection in addition to those described in OAR 309-016-0035:

-(1) Individuals must give written informed consent to treatment.
-If informed consent is not a possibility due to the inability of the individuals to understand his or her rights, this fact must be recorded in the individual's file.

-(2) The Program must have established and implemented controls on individuals labor within the program.
-Work done as part of the individual's stablization plan or standard program expectations must be agreed to, in writing, by the individuals.

-(3) The Program must develop, implement and inform individuals of a policy and procedure regarding grievances which providing for:

-(a) Receipt of written grievances from individuals or persons acting on their behalf;

-(b) Investigation of the facts supporting or disproving the written grievance;

-(c) The taking of necessary action on substantiated grievances within 72 hours; and

-(d) Documentation in the individuals's record of the receipt, investigation, and any action taken regarding the written grievance.
+- (1) Clients shall give written informed consent to treatment.
+If informed consent is not a possibility due to the inability of the client to understand his or her rights, this fact shall be recorded in the client's - (2) The Center shall have established and implemented controls on client labor within the program.
+Work done as part of the client's treatment plan or standard program expectations shall be agreed to, in writing, by the client. - (3) The Center shall develop, implement and inform clients of a policy and procedure regarding grievances which provides for: - (a) Receipt of written grievances from clients or persons acting on their behalf; - (b) Investigation of the facts supporting or disproving the written grievance; - (c) The taking of necessary action on substantiated grievances within 72 hours; and - (d) Documentation in the client's record of the receipt, investigation, and any action taken regarding the written grievance. - (4) Physical restraint or seclusion of clients is not recommended.
+If used at all it shall only be used in extreme cases when physical injury to self or to others is otherwise unavoidable and after all other alternatives have been exhausted.
+Physical restraint or seclusion may only be used in accordance with these standards and the provisions of local, state, and federal laws and regulations.
+In the event physical restraint becomes necessary: - (a) A staff member shall remain in the same room with the client at all times; - (b) Use of physical restraint shall be reviewed within six hours by the program supervisor or manager; and - (c) Justification of the use of physical restraint shall be entered in the client's record by the program supervisor or director.

-Stat.
-Auth.: ORS 430.256 Stats.
-Implemented: ORS 430.306 & 430.345 - 430.375

-Hist.: MHD 15-1983, f.
+Stats.
+Implemented: ORS 430.306 & 430.345 - 430.375 Hist.: MHD 15-1983, f.
 7-27-83, ef.
 10-25-83; ADAP 3-1993, f. & cert. ef.
 12-6-93, Renumbered from 309-050-0020; ADS 2-2008, f. & cert. ef.
-11-13-08; ADS 6-2013, f. & cert. ef.
-8-1-13
+11-13-08